catsandsoup32/HME_Training/README.md

 # Background

-This project evolved from my [SPIS](https://spis.ucsd.edu/) final [project](https://github.com/catsandsoup32/Dynamic-Digit-Recognition), which was my first real coding experience apart from AP CSP.
+This project evolved from my [SPIS](https://spis.ucsd.edu/) final [project](https://github.com/catsandsoup32/Dynamic-Digit-Recognition) a few months prior, which was my first real coding experience apart from AP CSP.
 An ongoing attempt to deploy as a web app can be found [here](https://github.com/catsandsoup32/TeXan).

 # Color Channel Embedding